mkimhj/twocents/README.md

 **Implementation**
 * Handle rejection of form if user has already signed up (check against MongoDB)
 * Save user emails into MongoDB, and look into how to review list of emails
-* Send users a confirmation email maybe using SendGrid (https://sendgrid.com)
+* Send users a confirmation email maybe using SendGrid or MailChimp (https://sendgrid.com)
 * Figure out what to put in the "How it works" section.
 * Implement tabs in the form and integrate Paypal if we find it necessary.